Table of Contents

 It may interest you: What is needed to work as a COOK

-While culinary school can be very funnyNot to mention very rewarding, it can also be an emotionally and physically challenging experience like nothing else.
+While culinary school can be a lot of fun, not to mention very rewarding, it can also be an emotionally and physically taxing experience like nothing else.
 Therefore, it is important to know what you are getting into.

 Tips about Culinary Schools